tecoevo/tecoevo.github.io/pages/EGWinterSchool.md

 <img src="{{ site.url }}/images/schedule.jpg">

-The workshop will be also available online when possible.
+The workshop will be also available online when possible in the followin zoom room.

 ### Zoom rooms